Record Sealing for a 10-Year Conviction

 Have you been convicted of a crime and are seeking to have your record sealed?
 It is important to find an experienced and knowledgeable attorney to assist you.

-Law Office of Rochelle S. Berliner has handled hundreds of New York criminal cases, defending clients in Queens County, Kings County, Bronx County, and New York County.
+Law Office has handled hundreds of New York criminal cases, defending clients in Queens County, Kings County, Bronx County, and New York County.
 Criminal records can cause a series of problems in a person's life, from preventing a person from securing a job or obtaining housing.

-If you need legal guidance with sealing a criminal record, Law Office of Rochelle S. Berliner can give you the help you both need and deserve.
+If you need legal guidance with sealing a criminal record, Law Office can give you the help you both need and deserve.

-Call Law Office of Rochelle S. Berliner today at 718-261-5600 to schedule a consolation to discuss options to seal a New York criminal record.
+Call Law Office today at to schedule a consolation to discuss options to seal a New York criminal record.

 - New York Record Sealing Statute § 160.59